wp-digital/wp-instagram/README.md

-# WordPress Instagram integration
+# WordPress Instagram Basic Display integration

 ### Description

-Enables Instagram API for developers.
+Enables **Instagram Basic Display API** for developers.

-The idea of plugin is to use [Instagram Basic Display PHP API](https://github.com/espresso-dev/instagram-basic-display-php) with ability to get access token through WordPress admin panel.
+The idea of the plugin is to use [Instagram Basic Display PHP API](https://github.com/espresso-dev/instagram-basic-display-php) with ability to get access token through WordPress admin panel.

 ### Install